AlxHnr/dlaunch-plugins/README.md

 If you want to override the defaults, you can create the file `~/.config/dlaunch/ignore-files-override.txt`.
-This file has the same structure as the normal `ignore-files.txt`, but will override both the defaults and the normal ignore file.
+This file has the same structure as the normal ignore file, but will override both the defaults and the patterns in `ignore-files.txt`.

 ## user-cmd